Manchester Community College (Connecticut): Cocurricular activities

 MCC has the largest student activities budget within the Connecticut Community Colleges and also receives separate institutional funding for its athletics teams.
 All registered student organizations operate under the supervision of the Manchester Community College Student Senate, the college's student government association, which provides each active organization with an annual budget of up to $800, not including additional travel and event special funding opportunities.

 The college has more than 35 student clubs and organizations, including business and pre-professional clubs, social groups, and cultural organizations.
 The college's student newspaper, the Live Wire, has received several awards from the Associated Collegiate Press at its national conventions during the paper's history, while the college's student-run Internet radio station, ICE Internet Radio, has been broadcasting since 2007.
 The college is also home to the Computer Repair and Share Club, offering computer repair to the students and staff at no charge.

 The college is also home to the Manchester Community College Alumni Association, the Manchester Community College Foundation, and the Manchester Community College Organization of Active Adults (formerly the Older Adult Association).

 Honor societies

-MCC has chapters of several honor societies, with the college's chapter of Phi Theta Kappa, the two-year equivalent of the Phi Beta Kappa Society, being the largest and most active.
+MCC has chapters of several honor societies, with the college's chapter of Phi Theta Kappa being the largest and most active.
 Other notable honor societies with chapters at the college include Alpha Mu Gamma, a national foreign language honor society; Alpha Beta Gamma, a national business honor society; and Epsilon Pi Tau, an international honor society for technology students.
 In addition to holding induction ceremonies at least once a year, most of the honor societies at Manchester Community College also hold regular events, fundraisers, and other forms of programming, both on and off campus.